-Over the past three years, DPI forest scientists are undertaking a large-scale research project on the current status and response of koalas to timber harvesting in North East NSW.
+Over the past three years, DPI forest scientists have undertaken a large-scale study on the current status and response of koalas to timber harvesting in the north-east forests of NSW.
 Koalas are surprisingly difficult to survey due to their low densities and cryptic nature, especially in tall remote forests.
-Surveys are focused on forests of the hinterland, ranges and tablelands of North East NSW, rather than the coastal strip where urbanisation is the main threat to koala populations.
+Surveys were focused on forests of the hinterland, ranges and tablelands of North East NSW, rather than the coastal strip where urbanisation is the main threat to koala populations.

 SongMeters were deployed at nearly 200 sites over 7-14 nights to record male bellows over three breeding seasons (>14,500 hours of recording).
 The project relied on cutting-edge software developed by the Queensland University of Technology to automate the call detection process from thousands of hours of recordings.